Podcastindex-org/podping.cloud/explanaing_hive.md

 Hive is an open source blockchain which was first developed to build a censorship resistant social media platform based on the shared infrastructure of a blockchain.

 Hive has no single large backer or owner.
 The largest single known token holder has less than 3% of the supply.
-Stake in Hive (which drives the power to change algorithms is very widely distributed amongst thousands of individuals).
-There is no owning corporate structure though there are a number of business built on Hive.
+Stake in Hive, which drives the power to change the algorithms, is very widely distributed amongst thousands of individuals.
+It takes consensus amongst many of these to make changes.
+Despite this, there is a very active development stream by a range of Developers who have earned the trust of the community.
+There is no owning corporate structure however there are a number of business built on Hive.

 To compare with a centralized website like Facebook or Twitter, the back end systems and databases for content and authentication are replaced with a continually growing blockchain.
 Updates to the chain (i.e. posts or comments or likes in the social media example) are verified by an array of "Witness" servers, each run by individuals or groups committed to the project.
 Multiple front ends exist for blogging and other uses: